-The CRD teacher/coordinator will coach and assist students as they secure placement based on the results from career research, interest inventories, and aptitude assessments taken in CRD I. The workplace component is a mentored experience with a written, personalized work-based training plan.
+The CRD teacher/coordinator will coach and assist students as they secure placement based on the results from career research, interest inventories, and aptitude assessments taken in CRD I. The workplace component is a mentored experience of a minimum of 135 hours with a written, personalized work-based training plan.
 Students will sign a student placement contract.
 The student's work hours must overlap the afternoon work hours of the CRD teacher.
 Special education students who require more direct support to be successful at the worksite, may receive services through the Work-Study teacher at their school as determined by the IEP team.
 Students must provide their own transportation to the work site.